wecodemore/wpstarter/docs/03-WordPress-Integration.md

 define('WP_ENV', 'something_very_custom');
 ```

-WP Starter was not able to map `"something_very_custom"` to any of the four environment types supported by WordPress, so stored "production" in `WP_ENVIRONMENT_TYPE` constant, because in any case WordPress would have defaulted to that value when calling `wp_get_environment_type()`.
+WP Starter was not able to map `"something_very_custom"` to any of the four environment types supported by WordPress, so it stored "*production*" in `WP_ENVIRONMENT_TYPE` constant, because that's the WordPress default.

-This is why we suggest referring to the constant `WP_ENV` instead to the `WP_ENVIRONMENT_TYPE` constant or the function `wp_get_environment_type()` when there's the desire (or the need) to use environment types that are not one the four supported by WordPress.

-Finally, it must be noted that is possible to use a custom WP Starter-specific environment and a WordPress compatible environment by setting _both_ `WP_ENV` and `WP_ENVIRONMENT_TYPE`.
+It must be noted that is possible to use a custom WP Starter-specific environment and a WordPress-compatible environment by setting _both_ `WP_ENV` and `WP_ENVIRONMENT_TYPE`.

 For example, having an environment like this: